Updated: 30 April 2021

 9. How and Where Do You Store or Transfer My Personal Data?

 We share your data within the group of companies of which we are a part.
-Where this involves the transfer of personal data outside the EEA, our group ensures that personal data is protected by requiring all companies within the group to follow the same rules with respect to personal data usage.
+Where this involves the transfer of personal data outside the UK, our group ensures that personal data is protected by requiring all companies within the group to follow the same rules with respect to personal data usage.
 These are known as binding corporate rules.
-More information on binding corporate rules is available from the European Commission.
+More information on binding corporate rules is available from the Information Commissioner’s Office.

-We may store or transfer some or all of your personal data in countries that are not part of the European Economic Area (the EEA consists of all EU member states, plus Norway, Iceland, and Liechtenstein).
-These are known as third countries and may not have data protection laws that are as strong as those in the UK and/ or the EEA.
+We may store or transfer some or all of your personal data in countries outside of the UK.
+These are known as third countries and may not have data protection laws that are as strong as those in the UK.
 This means that we will take additional steps in order to ensure that your personal data is treated just as safely and securely as it would be within the UK and under the Data Protection Legislation.

 Please contact us using the details below in Part 15 for further information about the particular data protection mechanism used by us when transferring your personal data to a third country.